readytensor/rt-agentic-ai-cert-week9/lessons/wk9-l2a/wk9-l2a-pytest-intro.md

 You’ve now got the basics of `pytest` under your belt — from writing simple test functions to using fixtures, markers, and parameterization.

-In the next lesson, we’ll focus on writing **unit tests** for specific components in your agentic system.
-You’ll learn how to isolate functions, validate their behavior, and structure your tests for clarity and maintainability — even when working with tools, memory layers, and LangGraph nodes.

-Testing is how we build trust in our code.
-Unit testing is where that trust begins.
+In the next lesson, we’ll explore how to apply these tools to agentic systems.
+You’ll learn how to write **unit tests** for individual components, **integration tests** for multi-step workflows, and how to perform **performance checks** to catch bottlenecks before they cause problems.

+In agentic systems, testing isn't just about logic — it’s about dealing with **non-deterministic outputs** from language models, where the same input can produce different results.
+That makes testing trickier, but even more essential.

+We’ll show you how to build confidence despite the variability — across tools, memory layers, prompts, and control logic.

-Let’s dive in.
+Let’s get started.